 “We try to optimize our resources as much as possible, with the aim not only of reducing costs but mainly of satisfying the immediate needs of our clients.
 Reliable, fast, and fully documented reefer handling is important.
 Reefer Runner provides the necessary relief for our experienced staff.
 We can monitor reefers remotely now.
 This is crucial as the number of reefer capacity grows steadily.”

-Reefer Runner is a state-of-the-art solution for Cornelder's quest in increasing productivity.
-It supports IDENTEC SOLUTIONS' global mission to reduce wastefulness of resources.
+Reefer Runner is a state-of-the-art solution for Cornelder's quest to increase productivity.
+It supports IDENTEC SOLUTIONS' global mission to reduce the wastefulness of resources.
 By providing 24/7 automated monitoring of all reefers individually, Reefer Runner safeguards every refrigerated cargo, transmits vital data, and raises alarms when necessary.
 This technology makes reefer management look easy, significantly improving the importing and exporting process of refrigerated cargo at Cornelder, and reducing potential claims to a minimum.

-Agriculture contributes with 31% to the overall GDP of Mozambique.
-By contrast, 20 percent of the total export value in 2009 originated from the agriculture sector, mostly through the export of fish (mainly shrimps and prawns), timber, copra, cashew nuts and citrus, cotton, coconuts, tea and tobacco.
+Agriculture contributes 31% to the overall GDP of Mozambique.
+By contrast, 20 per cent of the total export value in 2009 originated from the agriculture sector, mostly through the export of fish (mainly shrimps and prawns), timber, copra, cashew nuts and citrus, cotton, coconuts, tea and tobacco.
 The country must also import substantial quantities of meat and livestock products.
-The main export countries are India 28.1%, Netherlands 24.4%, South Africa 16.7% (based on 2017).
+The main export countries are India 28.1%, the Netherlands 24.4%, and South Africa 16.7% (based on 2017).